PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Agents and work queues

-Note that you can't **Run** the deployment from the UI yet.
 As mentioned at the beginning of this tutorial, you still need two more items to run orchestrated deployments: an agent and a work queue.
 You'll set those up next.

-[Agents and work queues](/concepts/work-queues/) are the mechanisms by which the Prefect API orchestrates deployment flow runs in remote execution environments.
+[Agents and work queues](/concepts/work-queues/) are the mechanisms by which Prefect orchestrates deployment flow runs in remote execution environments.

 Work queues let you organize flow runs into queues for execution.
-Agents pick up work from queues and execute the flows.
+Agents pick up work from one or more queues and execute the runs.

-There is no default global agent, so to orchestrate runs of `log_flow` you need to configure one.

 In the Prefect UI, you can create a work queue by selecting the **Work Queues** page, then creating a new work queue.
-However, you don't need to manually create a work queue because it was created automatically when you created your deployment.
+However, in our case you don't need to manually create a work queue because it was created automatically when you created your deployment.
 If you hadn't created your deployment yet, it would be created when you start your agent.

 Open an additional terminal session, then run the `prefect agent start` command, passing a `-q test` option that tells it to pull work from the `test` work queue.
-Remember, we configured the deployment to use this work queue at an earlier step.

 <div class="terminal">
 ```bash